Advertiser Disclosure

 You’ll therefore want to be careful as you’re earning points, and think about which accounts you’re using to build up your balances.
 Either earn enough points for both people in a single account, or earn what’s needed for each person in two separate accounts.

-One notable program that allows you to pool points is British Airways Avios, which allows you to create Household Accounts.
+One notable program that allows you to pool points is British Airways Executive Club, which allows you to create Household Accounts.
 As long as two members have the same address, they can join up in a Household Account, and then the cumulative balance can be used to book trips for any member in the Household Account.

 Likewise, Aeroplan has the Family Sharing feature, which allows members to link accounts and have their points pooled into a single balance.
 For example, if one member has 50,000 points in their account and another has 50,000 in their account, once combined, they’ll both see a balance of 100,000 points available.